shikhaagarawal/Trivia-UI/README.md

 - The application should display statistics about player choices at the end of each round (how many players have chosen each answer).

 ## Game Flow
+- Game starts, once minimum number of player have joined a game session.
+For demo purposes, minimum number of player is configured to 2.
+- Any new player, who joins in the waiting time before the 1st question is diplayed also get to play in the same game session.
+- Any player who joins after an existing game has started, will have to wait for the next game to begin.

-- Question will appear on screen.
-Once answer is selected, all other options gets disabled.
+- Question will appear on player's screen.
+Once an answer is chosen, all other choices gets disabled.
-- 15 seconds will be given to choose a answer.
+- 15 seconds will be given to make a choice of a right answer.
+If, a player makes no choice within 15 sec, they get disqualified.
-- After 15 seconds wait time, stats will be shown.
-- On stats screen, wait for 10 seconds before
+- Stats are displayed for 10 seconds at the end of each question.
-    - Next question appear on screen, Or
-    - Show winner page, Or
-    - Show thank you page.

-#### Multiple Games flow
-- Once minimum players(say P1 & P2) join the game(say GAME_1), game countdown(10s) will start.
-- All others players(say P3 & P4) joining within running 10s countdown will join GAME_1.
-- GAME_1 will start quiz, say level1.
-- Other player(say P5) wants to play the game then he will be added in new game(say GAME_2) and wait for other players to join.
-- Other player(say P6) start the game, he will be added in GAME_2 and game countdown(10s) will start.
-- GAME_1 and GAME_2 will have their own players,questions and winners.

 #### Finding winner
-- 5 levels can be played in one game.
-- Fastest finger player in last round wins the game.
-- If, only one player selects correct answer at any given level then he will be declared winner and game ends.
+- A game session can go upto N levels.
+For demo purposes, the number of levels is set to 5.
+- In case no player makes to the final level, then the game declares the last standing player, with a correct answer, as the winner.
+- In case multiple players submits correct answer in the last round, then the player answering the question in the minimum amount of time is declared as the winner.
-- If, none of the player selected correct answer at any given level then no winner is found such that game will end.
+- In case none of the player submits a correct answer at any given level then no winner is found, and the game session will end.

 ###### Scenario 1:  Fastest finger player